 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
+Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof is of pitched timber construction externally clad in tiles.
-Access can be gained to the roof void via a hatch within the bedroom.
-Only an extremely limited inspection was possible of the area due to being floored and lined and with contents stored within.
-Rainwater fittings Visually inspected with the aid of binoculars where Namwatai manga appropriate.
-The rainwater system is of PVC and cast iron design.
+The main roof is of pitched design overlaid interlocking concrete tiles with tiled ridge details.
+Roof structures over the front porch extension, rear ground floor extension and rear dormer extension are pitched and overlaid in similar materials.
+The semi-circular window detail at the rear ground floor extension has a flat roof overlaid in lead.
+Our inspection of the roof void was via a first floor ceiling hatch, and our head and shoulders style inspection revealed the roof to be of timber framed construction overlaid in timber and fibreboard sarking.
+The roof space was noted to be insulated.
+Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
+There are predominately PVC gutters and downpipes with some remaining cast iron.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls are of cavity brick construction externally rendered.
-No access was gained to the gable of the extension.
-Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
-Random windows were opened and closed where possible.
-Doors and windows were not forced open.
-The windows are of uPVC double glazed design.
-External decorations Visually inspected.
-External accordions Paint finished and decorated external surfaces will require redecoration on a regular basis.
-Conservatories / porches N/A
+The main walls are of cavity brick construction, with roughcast and pointed facing brick external finishes.
+It appears that cavity wall insulation has been installed.
+The walls of the porch and rear ground floor extension appear to be of similar construction.